One of the questions we get most often here at Real Thread is: How much should I charge for my t-shirts at retail?

 It’s a tougher question than you might think, and there’s a ton of strategy that comes into play when considering what price point to sell your product at.
 So, we’ve collected some tricks of the trade to give you a launching point on how to price your custom t-shirts for retail.

 The very first thing you should consider when pricing your t-shirts for retail is how much it costs to produce them.
 Of course, you want to keep costs somewhat low, but not at the expense of quality.
 Something we’ve found to be universally true is that people are willing to pay more for a retail quality t-shirt, rather than a shirt that’s ill-fitting and has a rough feel.
-So paying $1 or $2 more on the front end might enable you to charge $8–10 more at retail.
+So paying $1 or $2 more on the front end might enable you to charge $5–10 more at retail, plus you'll create customers who love your product, tell their friends about it and come back for more!
+That's how you build a successful brand.

 That being said, don’t be afraid to price your t-shirts for what they’re worth.
 If you’re selling a high-quality t-shirt, make sure your price communicates that.
 If you’re pricing your t-shirts for less than they’re worth, your customers are going to perceive them as less than they’re worth.
 So price them as they should be priced, and let your product speak for itself.